-Their son, Christopher Davis, played baseball at Princeton University.
+Their son, Christopher Davis, was a baseball player at Princeton University.
 In 2017 during a game against the Maryland Terrapins, Chris collided with a player.
 While it seemed like a simple run-in at the time, Chris began experiencing pain in his side and bouts of dizziness, according to Sports Illustrated.

 His spleen had ruptured.